 Belaying is one of the most important climbing skills you will learn and your belay device is the indispensable tool that makes it all happen.
-Sure you could use an old-style hip belay with the rope wrapped around your waist and clipped through a carabiner on your harness, but after you hold your first leader fall and burn your palms as the rope slips through your hands, you’ll step up and find a good belay device to hang your rope on.
+Sure you could use an old-style hip belay with the rope wrapped around your waist and clipped to a carabiner on your harness, but after you hold your first leader fall and burn your palms as the rope slips through your hands, you’ll step up and find a good belay device to hang your rope on.

 Belay Devices Work by Friction

 Belay devices, sometimes called BDs, come in a surprising number of shapes and sizes.
-They also double as rappel devices, which allow you to rappel or descend down a rope.
+They also double as rappel devices, which allow you to rappel or descend by sliding down a rope.
 Belay devices are designed to allow a belayer to control a loaded or weighted rope by creating friction and drag when the rope is threaded through the device.
 When you look at what belay device to buy, the number of designs is almost bewildering.
 As a beginner, it’s best to stick with the tried-and-proven designs since these are usually the most versatile and the easiest to use.

 4 Types of Belay/Rappel Devices